 Alternative app monetization methods other than ads

-Monetizing your app with a location data SDK
+Monetizing your app by sharing anonymised location data

 How can you ensure that your users' data is not being used for nefarious purposes?